Medication Administration Guidelines

 Mane Event

-When showing in the states of Florida or California government officials require reports for all medications given.
-Show Management at any ESC event may request that a horse be drug tested when there is a welfare concern.
+When showing in the states of Florida or California, government officials require ESC Medical Reports for all medications given.
+Additionally, Show Management at any ESC event may request that a horse be drug tested when there is a welfare concern.

-Use the database search tool buttons below to easily find over 1,200 equine medications and their accepted uses at ESC-sanctioned events.
+Use the buttons below to search over 1,200 equine medications and their accepted uses at ESC-sanctioned events.
 Medications are grouped into either Generally Controlled or Strictly Controlled.
 Please note that withdrawal times are recommendations based on a single dose.
-The use of multiple medications or combinations may result in increased concentration levels.
+The use of multiple medications and route of administration (IV, IM or Oral) may result in increased concentration levels or a positive test result.
+Please consult your veterinarian for guidance.

-ESC has classified approximately 170 substances as Strictly Controlled, and these generally have a zero-tolerance policy for concentration levels.
+ESC has classified approximately 170 substances as Strictly Controlled.
 Recognizing that every horse and medication’s efficacy is unique, the prescribing veterinarian may use these medications to treat a horse for a clinical illness or injury and the vet is responsible for determining the appropriate withdrawal period from competition.
 The industry-standard formula for determining the withdrawal period is the half-life of the drug (as determined by the manufacturer), plus 5 times the half-life amount (t1/2 +5).

-Medication reports are required at the time of administration and must include an attestation from the veterinarian regarding the diagnosis, prescription, and recommended withdrawal period to ensure proper rest for the horse and to achieve a zero tolerance in concentration levels.
+Medication reports are required at the time of administration and must include an attestation from the veterinarian regarding the diagnosis, prescription, and recommended withdrawal period to ensure a proper rest period for the horse, and to achieve the reduction in efficacy by 94-97% in plasma concentration for that specific medication.

-BANNED MEDICATIONS AND SUBSTANCES – Are not permitted at any time.
-ESC does not condone use of Banned substances.
+ESC has a zero tolerance for Banned Medications/Substances and there should be no detectible levels present.
 If withdraw times are not available for a banned substance, it is the responsibility of the agent or prescribing vet to obtain that information.